-As the nineteenth century unfolded, family members began to more frequently disperse as children grew and left home.
-Playing out of eastern agricultural lands, gradually improving means of travel, and growth of national business enterprises led to increasing interstate travel.
+As the nineteenth century unfolded, family members began to disperse as children grew and left home.
+Opening of western lands for settlement, gradually improving means of travel, and growth of national business enterprises led to increasing interstate travel.
 Though much of this was male-dominated business travel, women also began moving about—many to see dispersed family and some also for commercial reasons.
-As women traveling about the country, many thought it unsafe for them to travel alone.
+Women traveling alone raised particular concerns; many thought it unsafe.
 Railroad and ship companies sought to mollify such fears and gain additional passengers by creating first class sections for single women and families on trains and boats.
+Occupancy was allowed by women traveling alone or with their husbands, children, or servants.
 Many states required that public transportation companies provide such accommodations.
 These “Jane Crow” laws often were described as a necessary aspect of maintaining a civilized society.
 As Chief Judge Edward Ryan wrote in the well-known 1874 case of Bass v.
 Wisconsin:

 The use of railroads for the common carriage of passengers has not only vastly increased travel generally, but has also specially led women to travel without male companions.
 To such, the protection which is a natural instinct of manhood towards their sex, is specially due by common carriers.
 And, in view of the crowds of men of all sorts and conditions and habits constantly traveling by railroad, it appears to us to be not only a reasonable regulation, but almost if not quite a humane duty, for railroad companies to appropriate a car of each passenger train primarily for women and men accompanying them; from which men unaccompanied by women should be excluded, and even women or men accompanying women of offensive character or habits; so as to group women of good character on the train together, sheltered as far as practicable from annoyance and insult.
 It is a severe comment on our civilization that such a regulation should be necessary; but the necessity is patent to all experience and intelligence.